Solar energy in NSW

 - less than $5 million are assessed and approved by the local council(s)

-- between $5-30 million are assessed by the host council(s), and approved by the Joint Regional Planning Panel
+- between $5-30 million are assessed by the local council(s), and approved by the relevant Regional Planning Panel

-- more than $30 million (or $10 million if in an environmentally sensitive area) are classified as State Significant Developments and assessed by the NSW Department of Planning and Environment.
+- more than $30 million (or $10 million if in an environmentally sensitive area) are classified as State significant developments and assessed by the NSW Department of Planning, Industry and Environment (DPIE).

-The planning process requires an Environmental Impact Statement (EIS) that details impacts and proposed management and mitigation measures.
-For solar farms, the main impacts occur during the construction phase.
+For State significant solar developments, the planning process requires the applicant to prepare an Environmental Impact Statement (EIS) that details potential environment, social and economic impacts and proposed management and mitigation measures.

 Key project considerations